-The contributions of the RBSA advisory groups were essential to designing and planning another successful RBSA efficiency organizations working to accelerate the innovation and adoption of energy-efficient products, services and practices in the Northwest.
+The contributions of the RBSA advisory groups were essential to designing and planning another successful RBSA throughout the course of the project.

+NEEA is an alliance of more than 140 Northwest utilities and energy efficiency organizations working to accelerate the innovation and adoption of energy-efficient products, services and practices in the Northwest.